wearefrank/frank-runner/README.md

 To run the webapp, example and test modules of https://github.com/ibissource/iaf you can use the build.xml files in the specials folder.
 As with other projects the iaf folder needs to be a sibling folder of the frank-runner folder.
+See also the build-example.properties files in these folders that describe several properties that can be set to speed up and customize the build.

 # Project structure and customisation